everyday-cc/ai/_news/2022-06-21-china-based-jidu-showcases-concept-robocar-with-visionlidar-self-driving-systems.md

 ---
 category: news
 title: "China-based Jidu showcases concept robocar with vision+LiDAR self-driving systems"
-excerpt: "Jidu, an EV joint venture of Baidu and Geely, showcased its first ...
-The concept car adopts both vision and LiDAR self-driving systems to enhance object and people detection."
+excerpt: "Jidu, an EV joint venture of Baidu and Geely, showcased its first automotive concept robocar Robo-01 earlier this month.
+Following the establishment of the company in March 2021, it took Jidu only ..."
 publishedDateTime: 2022-06-21T11:30:00Z
 originalUrl: "https://www.digitimes.com/news/a20220620PD209/lidar-self-driving-car.html&chid=10"
 webUrl: "https://www.digitimes.com/news/a20220620PD209/lidar-self-driving-car.html&chid=10"